 While I made this giant pancake in a 9 inch heart-shaped springform pan any pan that fits in your Instant Pot is fine!
 Note: the pan just mentioned will not fit in a 6 quart pressure cooker.

-I make this Instant Pot pancake with nearly the same homemade pancake mix I use for my oat milk pancakes.
+I make this Instant Pot pancake with nearly the same homemade pancake mix I use for my oat milk pancakes or almond milk pancakes.
 You can also use a premade pancake batter, if you prefer.
+Or make a giant chocolate pancake!

 - All purpose flour